anjali21a/Meal-Master/README.md

-## 🍽️ Recipe Manager
+## 🍽️ Meal Master

 ## Overview :

-The Recipe Manager is a user-friendly web-based application designed to simplify recipe management.
+The Meal Master is a user-friendly web-based application designed to simplify recipe management.
 With an intuitive interface, users can search, organize, and explore new recipes effortlessly.
 The app's responsive design ensures a seamless experience across all devices, making it an ideal tool for home cooks and food enthusiasts.

 ## ✨ Features :